 When waiting for checking, you should stand in queue at the manual check channel and show your passport again to the staff.
 The ticket entrance will be closed 5 to 10 min before train’s departure.

 Follow the direction boards to the assigned platform for your train.

 You can expect a long walking from ticket check gate to the platform.
-So the luggage should be light, or at least easy to manage.
-In some small or old train stations, there is not escalator or elevator, so you may have to walk down stairs with your luggage.
+As a result, the luggage should be light, or at least easy to manage.
+In some small or old train stations, there is not escalator or elevator, so you may have to walk down the stairs with your luggage by yourself.
 Stand by the safe place on the platform for boarding.

 Board the Train – Find Your Carriage and Seat